minh18ndh/flight-trajectory-pred/Codes/code_README.md

 (3) code file: extract the data of flight record N86HD-abcd31

-(4) and (5) code file: train and test different models on the data of flight record N86HD-abcd31
+(4) code file: train and test different models on the data of flight record N86HD-abcd31